Skip to content

 And treated to lunch, which consisted of:

-Adoo sa Luyang Dilaw (Adobo with yellow ginger, here quite milky because of the added milk (this is a Carnation trip, after all), though they had the original, milkless version too), Tapang Taal, Inihaw na Tilapia (grilled tilapia) and Bulanlang, a vegetable salad called Dinengdeng in the North
+Adobo sa Luyang Dilaw (Adobo with yellow ginger, here quite milky because of the added milk (this is a Carnation trip, after all), though they had the original, milkless version too), Tapang Taal, Inihaw na Tilapia (grilled tilapia) and Bulanlang, a vegetable salad called Dinengdeng in the North

-The coffee!
+But the best part of the meal was the coffee.
 Never have I tasted coffee so fragrant, good, you didn’t have to put sugar in it because it was naturally sweet.
 When I asked the servers where I could get beans, they looked at me as if I was crazy and said, “the market.”
 Now I know what really good coffee tastes like.
-This is the taste I try to replicate at home.
-I’m succeeding, little by little, thanks to the barako beans Luis’ dad brought from Batangas.

 Leave a Reply